MileHacker Logo

 Veracruz Naval Museum Museo Naval México

-• Housed in a beautifully restored historic building near the Malecon, it showcases Mexico's rich naval history.
+• Located in a beautifully restored historic building near the Malecon, it showcases Mexico's rich naval history.

-• Exhibits span from pre-Hispanic navigation and the colonial era to modern naval forces.
+• Exhibits span from pre-Hispanic navigation and from the time of colonization era to modern naval forces.

-• Features detailed models of ships, ancient relics, uniforms, and engaging exhibits.
+• Features detailed models of ships, historical objects, uniforms, and engaging exhibits.

 • Generally open daily, usually closed on Mondays.
 An entry fee applies, typically around $3-$5 USD.